bufbuild-ru/docs/docs/generate/tutorial/index.md

 :::

-Then modify your `buf.gen.yaml` file to point the `plugins` keys to the remote plugin.
+Then modify your `buf.gen.yaml` file to point the `plugins` key to the remote plugin.
 Note that you can specify the version (and revision number, if one exists).

 ::: info buf.gen.yaml